cuonglam0105/Preppin-Python/README.md

 # Data Challenges

-This project demontrate how to solve data challenge on Preppin Blog using Python instead of Tableau Prep Builder
+This project demontrates how to solve data challenges on Preppin Blog using Python instead of Tableau Prep Builder